 - People with disabilities must not be directed to sit in a particular location

 - Additional fees must not be charged to a person because of the presence of their service dog

 - Advanced notice that a person will be traveling with a service dog is not required

-These laws are in effect for both private and public transportation services and providers and includes:
+These laws are in effect for both private and public transportation services and providers and include:

 - Fixed-route buses

-Service dog laws Oklahoma includes some different rules and requirements whether we are talking about air travel, employment, or public access rights.
+Service dog laws in Oklahoma for service dogs in training (SDiT) include some different rules and requirements whether we are talking about air travel, employment, or public access rights.

 Service Dogs-In-Training & Air Travel